korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 Ok, next, we'll change the main method, passing ScienceFiction, because really Star-Wars is more of a ScienceFiction Movie.
-And really, we don't want to type in the full class name, we can just put in Science, or even *S*, if we wanted.
+And really, we don't want to type in the full class name, we can just put in Science, or even "S" if we wanted.
 </p>

 ```java